-Emergency class coverage exceeding three (3) hours in one (1) academic year shall be compensated on a prorata basis of the day-to-day visiting teacher rate.
+Emergency class coverage exceeding three (3) hours in one (1) academic year shall be compensated at a rate set forth in Appendix A, Section 7.013: Additional Classroom Hourly Assignment.

 Section 8.10: LIMITATION ON NUMBER OF PREPARATIONS

 The District and the Association agree that the number of different subject preparations directly affects the work hours of the secondary classroom teachers.
 As a recognition of this situation, the District agrees to limit the number of courses to be taught by a secondary classroom teacher to no more than three (3).
 All core and block classes, are considered one instructional period that lasts from one (1) to (3) hours, therefore, all requiring one preparation.
 However, in recognition of the level of intensity required by the two (2) or three (3) hour courses, teachers assigned to teach such core and block classes will only be required to teach, within the five (5) period teaching day, one other course during those remaining two (2) or three (3) periods.
 Exceptions may be made only to meet the needs of the site, as determined by the principal and approved by the division head.